spencercrissman/Courier/Documentation/Architecture/RepositoryProviders.md

 The network share repository can transfer items back and forth to a local or network directory where the asp.net application has access.
 To add a network share repository, add the following to the courier.config under “repositories”

+A network share does not know anything about packaging or extraction, it can only be used for storage of revisions.

 ####Configuration XML
 	<repository name="Revisions" alias="revisions" type="NetworkShareProvider" visible="true">
 	    <path>C:\path\to\repository</path>